Serious Grillers Love Our Selection of Grills & Smokers

 You're ready for a grill that can keep up.
 A grill that's built to last.
-You don't have the time to replace parts every few years.
+You don't have the time to replace parts every few years and you know how to use grill covers properly.
 You want an outdoor grill that's as serious about grilling as you are!

-At Lanchester Grill & Hearth, we specialize in charcoal, pellet and gas grills for serious grillers from Lancaster, PA to Wilmington, DE.
-From portable powerhouses to built-in charcoal, pellet or gas grills for your outdoor kitchen, we carry backyard grills from all the best names in the business!
+At Lanchester Grill & Hearth, we specialize in charcoal, pellet, and gas grills for serious grillers from Lancaster, PA to Wilmington, DE.
+From portable grills that work like powerhouses to built-in charcoal, pellet, or gas grills for your outdoor kitchen, we carry backyard grills from all the best names in the business!
+We also carry grill accessories like grill covers and can help you determine what you'll need for the best grilling experience.

 Visit our showroom, located in Gap, PA, a convenient drive from Lancaster, PA and Wilmington, DE, to see our selection of top-quality grills and talk with our grill experts!